 In various places in the documentation we refer to running a command in shell called

 install.
-This is referring to a versatile tool that comes as part of the OpenOS software package and installation.
+This is referring to a versatile program that comes as part of the OpenOS software package and installation.

 To understand more about command line options for